-Keep Track of Your Customer Renewal
+Keep Track of Your Customer Renewals

 Though you may have a notification process in place when it’s time to renew a customer contract, it’s still difficult to organize all the necessary information to do so.
 This includes navigating your sales database to identify customer contact points, the customer’s product configuration, prior promotions and discounts, and other important elements of the original deal or previous renewal.

 Implementing a data-driven auto-renewal process triggers a campaign that harnesses your sales team with the most up-to-date and accurate customer information, so they can focus on the sales relationship rather than chasing down data.
 This can be accomplished by using a full slate of APIs and a quick and effective Integration Services process that can organize your disparate systems into a single efficient unit.

 “Purchases are no longer the large up-front investments they once were, but are instead made up of lower-cost subscriptions and value-add services,” according to the Technology Services Industry Association (TSIA), an organization that has pioneered the Land-Adopt-Expand-Renew (LAER) model adopted by digital businesses worldwide.

 Due to the growth of the subscription-as-a-service model, once you’ve landed new business, your profitability and success is determined largely by your customer adding new seats, usage, services or features, and overall expanding the use of the product throughout their business over time.
 And of course, you want them to re-up their contract when the time comes.

 TSIA outlines the LAER model in which Land refers to the closing of a prospect into a customer, and Adopt includes the resources necessary to help the customer effectively implement the technology, usually a customer success team or a series of education services.